DataFire/Integrations/integrations/generated/google_dataproc/README.md

 #### Input
 * input `object`
   * clusterName `string`: Optional.
 If set, the returned jobs list includes only jobs that were submitted to the named cluster.
   * filter `string`: Optional.
 A filter constraining the jobs to list.
-Filters are case-sensitive and have the following syntax:field = value AND field = value ...where field is status.state or labels.[KEY], and [KEY] is a label key. value can be * to match all values. status.state can be either ACTIVE or INACTIVE.
+Filters are case-sensitive and have the following syntax:field = value AND field = value ...where field is status.state or labels.[KEY], and [KEY] is a label key. value can be * to match all values. status.state can be either ACTIVE or NON_ACTIVE.
 Only the logical AND operator is supported; space-separated items are treated as having an implicit AND operator.Example filter:status.state = ACTIVE AND labels.env = staging AND labels.starred = *
   * jobStateMatcher `string` (values: ALL, ACTIVE, NON_ACTIVE): Optional.
-Specifies enumerated categories of jobs to list (default = match ALL jobs).
+Specifies enumerated categories of jobs to list. (default = match ALL jobs).If filter is provided, jobStateMatcher will be ignored.
   * pageSize `integer`: Optional.
 The number of results to return in each response.
   * pageToken `string`: Optional.
 The page token, returned by a previous call, to request the next page of results.
   * projectId **required** `string`: Required.
 The ID of the Google Cloud Platform project that the job belongs to.
   * region **required** `string`: Required.
 The Cloud Dataproc region in which to handle the request.
-  * upload_protocol `string`: Upload protocol for media (e.g. "raw", "multipart").
-  * prettyPrint `boolean`: Returns response with indentations and line breaks.
-  * uploadType `string`: Legacy upload protocol for media (e.g. "media", "multipart").
-  * fields `string`: Selector specifying which fields to include in a partial response.
   * $.xgafv `string` (values: 1, 2): V1 error format.
+  * access_token `string`: OAuth access token.
+  * alt `string` (values: json, media, proto): Data format for response.
+  * bearer_token `string`: OAuth bearer token.
   * callback `string`: JSONP
-  * alt `string` (values: json, media, proto): Data format for response.
+  * fields `string`: Selector specifying which fields to include in a partial response.
   * key `string`: API key.
 Your API key identifies your project and provides you with API access, quota, and reports.
 Required unless you provide an OAuth 2.0 token.
-  * access_token `string`: OAuth access token.
+  * oauth_token `string`: OAuth 2.0 token for the current user.
+  * pp `boolean`: Pretty-print response.
+  * prettyPrint `boolean`: Returns response with indentations and line breaks.
   * quotaUser `string`: Available to use for quota purposes for server-side applications.
 Can be any arbitrary string assigned to a user, but should not exceed 40 characters.
-  * pp `boolean`: Pretty-print response.
+  * uploadType `string`: Legacy upload protocol for media (e.g. "media", "multipart").
-  * oauth_token `string`: OAuth 2.0 token for the current user.
+  * upload_protocol `string`: Upload protocol for media (e.g. "raw", "multipart").
-  * bearer_token `string`: OAuth bearer token.

 #### Output
 * output [ListJobsResponse](#listjobsresponse)